sanjeewa-malalgoda/product-scenarios/api-versioning/README.md

 * Subscribers of the Old API needs to get notified when the new API version is PUBLISHED.

 ### Prerequisites
-In order to run this sample we will need to have API Manager 2.6.0 deployment.
+In order to test this scenario we will need to have API Manager 2.6.0 deployment.
 This deployment can be all in one node deployment or it can be a distributed API Manager deployment.
 Since provided sample is shell script user who test this flow should be able to execute shell script.

 ### Development
-For this particular sample there is no specific development to be done as provided sample script will perform all actions required for this usecase.
+* Start the wso2am-2.6.0 distribution by executing [APIM_HOME]/bin/wso2server.sh or [APIM_HOME]/bin/wso2server.bat
+* Then user will need to login to API publisher as API creator.
+* Once logged in user will need to create API(Mobile_Stock_API).
+Initial version of this API can be version 1.0.0.
+* After creating this API, API publisher need to log in to API publisher UI and publish newly created API.
+* Now once API subscriber logged in to API store(Developer console) that user should be able to see newly created API.
+* Now API publisher need to login to API publisher UI and create new version of existing API(Mobile_Stock_API Version 1.0.0).
+Newly created API version would be version 2.0.0.
+* Now we have both version of API running at the same time and when subscriber login to API store he should be able to see both versions.
+* Lets assume now we need to enforce users to only use version 2.0.0 of API.
+At this point API publisher can move version 1.0.0 to deprecated state.
+With that existing users will be able to use API.
+But any new users will not be able to subscribe API.
+* After sometime we will need to completely retire version 1.0.0 of the API.
+So at this point publisher can move this API to retired state.

-### Sample configuration
+### Sample Configuration
 No additional configuration or data to be added to servers.

 ### Deployment
 API Manager 2.6.0 deployment required.
 No additional artifact or data to be added to servers.

-### Testing and acceptance criteria
+### Testing and Acceptance Criteria
-* Start the wso2am-2.6.0 distribution by executing [APIM_HOME]/bin/wso2server.sh or [APIM_HOME]/bin/wso2server.bat
-* Run the file run.sh in sample scenarios root directory[APIM_HOME/sample-scenarios] as ./run.sh

 Below are the screenshots that shows the OLD and New API’s with there lifecycle states.

 ![](images/image_0.png)